rpattichis/rpattichis.github.io/index.md

 <img src="./imgs/HEADSHOT.jpg" alt="Headshot" style="width:300px">

 Hello!
 My name is Rebecca, and I am a second-year Computer Science Master's student at UCLA as a DeepMind Fellow.
 I'm currently doing research in NLP, specifically on under-resourced languages and code-switching datasets with Prof. Peng's [Plus Lab](https://vnpeng.net/), as well as [Prof. Cacoullos](https://nmcode-switching.la.psu.edu/work-with-us/) at Penn State.
-I received my B.S. with Honors at Stanford University, where I wrote my thesis under the advisement of Prof. Christopher Manning.
+I received my B.S. with Honors in Computer Science at Stanford University, where I wrote my thesis under the advisement of Prof. Christopher Manning.

 More broadly, I am interested in producing language technologies that aid in maintaing language practices.
 When I am not working, you can find me writing, dancing flamenco, and collecting earrings!